sysbiolab/RGraphSpace/docs/reference/GraphSpace-subscript.md

 **Mental model:** unlike a data frame, where `[i, j]` means rows and columns of the same table, for `GraphSpace` the two indices address the two primary components of the graph: nodes (`i`) and edges (`j`).
-Neither index subsets columns — they select graph entities.
+Neither index subsets columns, they select graph entities.

 **Synchronization rules:**